SuhasSrinivasan/modkit/book/src/advanced_usage.md

           or an error will be raised.

       --cpg
-          Only output counts at CpG motifs.
-Requires a reference sequence to be provided as well as FAI index
+          Only output counts at CpG motifs

-  -r, --ref <REFERENCE_FASTA>
+  -r, --reference <REFERENCE_FASTA>
           Reference sequence in FASTA format.
-Required for motif (e.g. CpG) filtering, requires FAI fasta index to be pre-generated
+Required for motif (e.g. CpG) filtering, requires FAI fasta index to be pre-generated. (alias:
+          'ref')

+      --preload-references
+          Preload the reference sequences, useful when working with many, short reference sequences such as a transcriptome

   -k, --mask
           Respect soft masking in the reference FASTA